Log4JExploit/CryptSP/README.md

 # CryptLib
-Encryption and hashing library for Java
+Encryption and hashing helper library for Java, that
-Provides helper classes for a few widely used algorithms
+provides wrapper and util classes for a few widely used algorithms

 # Supported Algorithms
 - AES (AES/GCM/NoPadding), key sizes: [128, 192, 256]